Fraud Detection in Insurance Claim Process by Using Artificial IntelligenceAshis Kumar Rout

 Data from insurance applications or claim forms may be mined by insurance companies with the aid of AI.
 Insurance adjusters typically examine property damage or personal injury claims to assess the reimbursement to policyholders.
 These adjusters frequently take notes during their assessments.
 These remarks are frequently handwritten, so they aren’t organized.
 By looking for red flags in adjuster notes, natural language processing (NLP) could assist insurers in spotting claims that may be fraudulent.

 2. Real-Time Monitoring and Notification:

 The capacity to analyze data fast and in real-time is one of the biggest USPs of insurance fraud detection utilizing machine learning and artificial intelligence.
-As a result, insurance companies invest more time in avoiding fraud than in recovering from it.
+As a result, insurance companies invest more time avoiding fraud than recovering from it.
 Businesses can react promptly to occurrences and minimize any losses thanks to real-time event flagging and reporting.

 The routines and behaviors of claimants and policyholders are continuously monitored by AI systems.
 The algorithms can instantly spot potentially fraudulent behavior and immediately notify the business when a claim requires further examination.